Two back-to-back massive cyclones in 2019 devastated the country. Now COVID-19 threatens to wreak more havoc.

 Cyclones Idai and Kenneth destroyed homes, wiped out fisheries, washed away roads and ruined hundreds of thousands of acres of farmland.
 Those who were hit the hardest are still struggling to get back on their feet, and now another storm – COVID-19 – has made landfall.

-WFP is doing everything it can to support recovery projects, but 2 million people are still food insecure amidst this new pandemic.
+WFP is doing everything it can to support recovery projects, but nearly 2 million people are still food insecure amidst this new pandemic.

 THE LONG ROAD TO RECOVERY

 As of April 22nd, 40 cases of coronavirus have been confirmed in Mozambique.
 With nearly all facets of the country's infrastructure in shambles, including health care, an outbreak could be devastating.
 WFP has rolled out prevention measures at its food distribution points to curb the spread.Photo: WFP/Evan Sheldon

 WFP is providing aid to 1.6 million people and re-establishing phone and data networks so that government and humanitarian agencies can communicate quickly.
 Nutritionists are working to treat 100,000 malnourished children and women.
 Two amphibious vehicles, each with a capacity of 2,200 pounds, are carrying food and other essentials to hard-to-reach locations.Photo: WFP/Nobuyoshi Kida

 Just 40 days after Idai struck, Mozambique is hit by Cyclone Kenneth.
 It drops more than a year's worth of rain in just a few days, kills 38 people and destroys 30,000 homes.
 The U.S. gives another $3 million to relief efforts in neighboring Malawi, making it the largest donor to WFP's efforts there, totaling over $28 million in 2018/2019.